gonzus/culid/README.md

 When running the command-line utility `culid`, you can get help with `culid -h`.

+Please see comments in `Makefile` about `C_CPP_ALL_FLAGS` in order to compile for development (sanitizing / debugging) or production (performance).
+The default is to compile for production.

 ## API

 For full details of the API, please read the comments in `ulid.h`.